 Daily and seasonal temperature variances have a significant influence on the production capabilities of the PV-Modules in your array.
 Simply comparing the module specifications against the TS4 datasheet will not provide an accurate assessment of compatibility.
-This article focuses on this effect so you can determine if a PV module is compatible with Tigo's TS4 MLPE products.
+This article focuses on how to design a system for different temperature ranges, so you can determine if a PV module is compatible with Tigo's TS4 MLPE products.

 - Temperature Correction

 - Temperature Coefficient

 Reviewing the data sheets for both the PV-Modules and Tigo MLPEs is important because the maximum voltage output of a PV-Module may change in a specific location or under certain conditions.
 This review process is sometimes referred to as "Temperature Correction."

 Historical temperature data (maximum recorded highs and lows) for the system's location can be used to add precision to your calculations.
 However, please remember that the required information may not always be available for all locations.

 In physics, a coefficient is a multiplier or factor that measures some property.
 When designing a system, it is important to use the Temperature Coefficient of the PV-Module to calculate the gains (or losses) in voltage due to local ambient temperature changes.
 This will ensure that the PV module is compatible with the system's voltage specs.